Microsoft Windows – PEAP with Username and Password

-First, click on the wireless connection icon located in bottom right corner of the screen.
-List of available wireless networks will be shown where you should also see the name of your protected network.
+1. Click on the wireless connection icon located in the bottom right corner of the screen.
+A list of available wireless networks will be shown where you should also see the name of your protected network.
 Select your network and click Connect.

-A small popup window will ask for your wireless network credentials.
-Enter here your credentials of the user, that you created during the service setup.
+2. A small popup window will ask for your wireless network credentials.
+Enter here the credentials of the user, that you created during the service setup.

 If the Connection Failed

 If you are not able to connect to your new Wireless Network, it might be because Windows is ignoring provided credentials and trying to log you in with your Windows logon name and Password.
 It is necessary to turn this feature off manually.

 5. Right click on your Network and click on Properties.